gchaudhuri/filelist_to_csv/README.md

-# filelist_to_csv
+# Convert files names in a folder as a csv document

-For creating training reference files.
+This code was written for creating training reference files.
+It converts the raw image list and mask/label image list in a folder to a csv file.
+The training image names and corresponding label names should be same